Vbahole/hike/README.md

 After the import, code works the same for both

 ## Daily Consolidation - collapse by day
-a reduce function in stats takes care of this
+reduce function summarizes stats for a day by collapsing all hikes from any one day

 ## Main Steps
-- import - from at-map or directory of gpx AT file exports
+- import - from at-map.json curl result
-- transform:gpx - files need parser like gpxparser to get distance/time/pace
 - transform:at-map - filter fields before dynamo dump
 - consolidate - flatten multiple hikes in the same day to get compilation stats
-- put - send to dynamo
+- put - send raw to dynamo
 - stats - build stats on either the raw daily gpx tracks or the consolidate
+- put - send overal stat to dynamo

 ### DynamoDB -- hash 'h' string; range 'r' also string